 Monounsaturated and Polyunsaturated Fats

-The Academy of Nutrition and Dietetics advises that the majority of fats in a heart-healthy diet come from monounsaturated or polyunsaturated fats.
-Both types of fat can help reduce bad cholesterol levels, lowering your risk of heart disease.
+The Academy of Nutrition and Dietetics advises that the majority of healthy fats in a heart-healthy diet come from monounsaturated or polyunsaturated fats.
+Both types of fat may help reduce bad cholesterol levels, lowering your risk of heart disease.

-Avocados, olive oil, flax seeds, fatty fish, and nuts are all high in monounsaturated or polyunsaturated fats.
+However, monounsaturated fats may be particularly beneficial.
+Avocados, olive oil, and certain seeds and nuts are all high in monounsaturated fats.

 Low-Glycemic Index Foods